Lafayette visits Foreman and Holy Cross - WTOP News

 BOTTOM LINE: Holy Cross takes on Lafayette after Simone Foreman scored 22 points in Holy Cross’ 67-56 loss to the Navy Midshipmen.

 The Crusaders are 3-2 in home games.
-Holy Cross is 1-0 in games decided by less than 4 points.
+Holy Cross is sixth in the Patriot in team defense, allowing 60.4 points while holding opponents to 39.0% shooting.

 The Leopards are 1-2 in Patriot play.
-Lafayette ranks seventh in the Patriot with 29.3 rebounds per game led by Abby Antognoli averaging 5.0.
+Lafayette averages 13.0 turnovers per game and is 4-2 when winning the turnover battle.

-Holy Cross averages 61.9 points per game, 6.5 fewer points than the 68.4 Lafayette gives up.
+Holy Cross is shooting 40.7% from the field this season, 1.9 percentage points lower than the 42.6% Lafayette allows to opponents.
 Lafayette averages 6.1 made 3-pointers per game this season, 0.9 more makes per game than Holy Cross gives up.

-The Crusaders and Leopards meet Saturday for the first time in Patriot play this season.
+The Crusaders and Leopards face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Foreman is averaging 16.1 points, 8.1 rebounds and 1.9 steals for the Crusaders.
+TOP PERFORMERS: Meg Cahalan is shooting 31.8% from beyond the arc with 1.5 made 3-pointers per game for the Crusaders, while averaging 10.9 points.

 LAST 10 GAMES: Crusaders: 7-3, averaging 61.3 points, 32.7 rebounds, 13.6 assists, 6.9 steals and 2.5 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 59.8 points per game.